hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             <td>
                 Part of [FIR-12](https://github.com/hyperledger/firefly-fir/pull/12)

-Each manager is initialized for a single namespace and can assume all calls are scoped within that namespace.
+Each manager is initialized for a single namespace and can assume all calls are scoped within that namespace This PR tackles identity manager, network manager, and group manager so they store and use that single namespace.

 The one exception is for "network version 1", where identities may have been registered on the legacy "ff_system" namespace.
 In this case, the identity manager will query "ff_system" instead of its assigned namespace (noting that this will only work if "ff_system" shares a database with that namespace).
             </td>
         </tr>
     </table>